rfomin/elfbsp/README.md

 output to the terminal fairly terse, only showing the name of each map as it being processed, and a simple summary of each file.
 More verbose output can be enabled by the --verbose option.

+Running AJBSP with no options, or the --help option, will show some help text, including a summary of all available options.

 Option List